NiklasTrippler/LmComponents/CONTRIBUTING.md

 - [ ] Screenshots are captured and referenced in documentation
 - [ ] Overview screenshots are included in Components.Md
 - [ ] Feature screenshots are included in detailed component docs
-- [ ] Notebook demos reflect current component usage
+- [ ] Storybook demos reflect current component usage
 - [ ] Architectural changes are reflected in CONTRIBUTING.md
 - [ ] No documentation references removed/renamed components